Topics » Nutrition Science » Is a High-Fat Diet Healthy? What the Science Says

 Does the Ketogenic Diet Really Work for Weight Loss?

-One challenge associated with the high-fat diet that we have not covered as much before, at least not on this site, is how difficult it is for many dieters to follow.
-When I recently discovered a lifestyle and weight management center close to where I live—affiliated with a very prestigious university, no less—and saw that some of its doctors are advocating for the ketogenic diet, my curiosity got the better of me.[1]
-I was soon on the website of one of those doctors, which I believe may provide a decent case study to explore the obstacles to adherence.
+I recently discovered a lifestyle and weight management center close to where I live—one affiliated with a very prestigious university, no less.
+When I saw that some of its doctors are well-known advocates for the ketogenic diet, my curiosity got the better of me.[1]
+I was soon on the website of one of those doctors, which I believe may provide a decent case study.

-The first clue is in the online shop.[2]
-Apparently, patients were having a difficult time snacking.
-Too many snacks have carbohydrates.
-Too many snacks provoke a guilt response in the dieter.
-To meet this challenge, the good doctor, “developed delicious guilt-free snacks to help make your low-carb lifestyle easier and more sustainable.”
-That should help.
+The first thing I noticed was the online shop.[2]
+Apparently, patients can find it difficult to snack.
+Too many snacks have carbohydrates, provoking a guilt response in the dieter.
+To meet this challenge, the good doctor “developed delicious guilt-free snacks to help make your low-carb lifestyle easier and more sustainable.”

 Another thing that might help is a video on the doctor’s YouTube channel in which he walks you through the store—largely avoiding plant foods; speaking in defense of diet sodas, cheese crisps, eggs, and heavily processed meats (a Group I carcinogen according to the International Agency for Research on Cancer of the WHO[3]); and lamenting the lack of keto-friendly ice cream.[4]